bikathi/rust-works/cn/README.md

 ## Subcommands

-cn provides only two subcommands (which are ways to invoke it)
+cn provides three subcommands (which are ways to invoke it)

 ### 1. `single` mode